Adiabatic MRI Pulses: Adiabatic Passage

 And Beffective in the frame rotating at $\omega(t) = \frac{d\phi}{dt}$ can be written as:

 In an “adiabatic passage” process, the parameters A and ω can be varied gradually.
 Magnetic spin components that are in parallel with Beffective in the rotating frame will “track” Beffective as it changes, provided that Beffective changes “slowly enough.”
 Similarly, components that are perpendicular to Beffective will remain perpendicular to Beffective as it gradually changes direction.
 Figure 1 shows how spins track Beffective in an adiabatic passage transition.

 The “gradualness” of the changing Beffective is defined as the “adiabaticity,” K, of the pulse, which is given by:

 where $\varphi$ is defined as the angle of Beffective with the z-axis in the rotating frame of reference.

 The term K can be understood by examining the ratio by which it is defined: the precession frequency of a spin about Beffective is proportional to the strength of the effective field, and the angle of the field, phi, must change slower than the precession frequency so that the spin can “track” the effective field as it changes direction.
-This means that in order for a pulse to be considered adiabatic, the K-factor, or adiabaticity, must be greater than 1 for the entire duration of the excitation sequence.
+This means that in order for a pulse to be considered adiabatic, the K-factor, or adiabaticity, must be much greater than 1 for the entire duration of the excitation sequence.